alshubati99/Django-Essential-Training/README.md

 - We can customize these error pages by creating templates named `404.html` or `500.html` in the `templates` folder of the project (not the app).
 - We can also use the `DEBUG` setting in the `settings.py` file to control whether to show detailed error messages or not.
 When `DEBUG` is `True`, Django will show a traceback and a debug toolbar for errors.
 When `DEBUG` is `False`, Django will show the custom error pages if they exist, or the default ones otherwise.

+### Building Frontend with Django

+1. **static folder:** Create a `static` folder to store static files like CSS, JavaScript, and images.
+2. **CRUD operations:** Implement CRUD (Create, Retrieve, Update, Delete) operations for your models.
+3. **Create a form:** Build a form to handle user input and validate data.
+4. **Cross-Site Request Forgery (CSRF):** Use CSRF protection to prevent third-party attacks by sending and validating tokens.
+5. **Update endpoint:** Set up update endpoints to modify existing data.
+6. **Deleting data:** Implement deletion functionality to allow users to delete data.

+#### Store and Display User-Specific Data

+1. **Foreign keys:** Use Foreign Keys to establish relationships between models.
+For example, in `notes/models.py`, you can import `User` and add a field `user` as a ForeignKey to relate notes to a specific user.
+2. **Migrations:** When modifying a model, create a migration using `python manage.py makemigrations` and apply the changes to the database with `python manage.py migrate`.
+3. **Testing migrations:** To test if the migration works, open the Django shell using `python manage.py shell`, import the `User` model, and retrieve a user instance by calling `User.objects.get(pk=1)` or any other existing user ID.
+You can count the number of notes for a specific user using `user.notes.count()` or get all the notes for that user using `user.notes.all()`.
+4. **Authentication:** Implement authentication to ensure user privacy and security.
+5. **Class-based views:** Consider using class-based views, as they are powerful and customizable for handling different scenarios.
+For a comprehensive list of Django's class-based views, refer to [ccbv.co.uk/projects/Django/3.1/django.views.generic.list/ListView/](ccbv.co.uk/projects/Django/3.1/django.views.generic.list/ListView/).
+6. **Form handling:** When handling user-submitted data, it passes through a form that validates it using methods like `clean_title` and `clean_text`.
+If any errors are encountered, the form raises an error, and if everything is valid, the data is stored in the `cleaned_data` variable and then saved to the database using `save()`.
+7. **Database constraints:** Ensure that the database prevents saving a note without a corresponding user.

+### Login, Logout Made Simple

+1. **Authentication interfaces:** Create authentication interfaces to allow users to log in and log out.
+2. **Custom settings:** Django provides pre-configured settings for actions after login, and you can customize them in the settings.
+3. **Login and logout endpoints:** Implement endpoints for login and logout, and then proceed to create a signup page.
+4. **Signup restrictions:** To ensure only non-logged-in users can access the signup page, override the `get` method and redirect the user if they are already logged in.

+> Remember to read the Django documentation thoroughly and consider exploring other courses to deepen your understanding and skills in Django development.
+The Django documentation provides comprehensive and up-to-date information on all aspects of Django development.